IanMadd/academic/content/portfolio/refind.md

 csrutil status
 ```

-If it returns ```System Integrity Protection status: enabled.```, follow these steps to disable it before installing rEFInd:
+If it returns ```System Integrity Protection status: enabled.```, follow these steps to disable SIP before installing rEFInd:

 1. Restart your computer.
-2. While it's restarting hold down Command-R (⌘R).
+2. While your computer is restarting hold down Command-R (⌘R).
 This will start your computer in [Recovery mode](https://support.apple.com/en-us/HT201314).
-3. After it's restarted, click on the Utilities menu and select Terminal.
+3. After your computer restarted, click on the **Utilities** menu and select **Terminal**.
 4. Enter ```csrutil disable```.
 5. Restart your computer normally.

 <br>

 {{% alert note %}}
 System Integrity Protection (SIP) protects your computer from malicious software.
-Re-enable it after you finish installing rEFInd.
+Re-enable SIP after you finish installing rEFInd.
 There are instructions to re-enable SIP at the end of the manual and automatic installation instructions.
 {{% /alert %}}

 <br>

 # Automatic rEFInd Installer {#automatic}

-Uncompress the rEFInd zip file that you downloaded from SourceForge.
+1. Uncompress the rEFInd zip file that you downloaded from SourceForge.

-Open Terminal and navigate into the uncompressed rEFInd folder.
+2. Open Terminal and navigate into the uncompressed rEFInd folder.

-Then enter:
+3. Then enter:
 ```
 ./refind-install
 ```